 Recommended holiday lettings in Rome

-Rent a holiday apartment, home or cottage in Rome: from £21 per night
+Rent a holiday home, apartment or cottage in Rome from just £32 per night

 Best holiday homes with a patio or terrace

 Want to admire Rome's vistas from the comfort of a holiday apartment, or enjoy private outside space while staying in a Rome holiday home?
 Take a look at our top lettings with balconies and patios in Rome and find the perfect accommodation for your stay.